MaxOrtGit/Uncrop-Scripts/README.md

 2. hit shift + space and add the zoom tool
 3. set the Start Frame and Size and the End Frame and Size

 If you have any questions or make anything don't be scared to msg or email me.
-My email is maxrort@gmail.com
+My discord is pig3253#2053 and my email is maxrort@gmail.com